roxgib/anki-contanki/README.md

 Certain features are not yet fully implemented:
  - Custom modifier keys cannot yet be assigned
- - Custom actions be created or assigned
+ - Custom actions cannot yet be created or assigned
  - Actions cannot be assigned to analog sticks in button mode
  - Not all controllers have default profiles yet
  - Some controllers still lack finished config screens